Willow Tree Class - Year 3

 INFORMATION FOR PARENTS

-A very warm welcome from Mr Kyriacou, Mrs Hanna and Miss Sanderson!
+A very warm welcome from Mr Kyriacou, Miss Hanna and Miss Sanderson!
 Below you'll find our Autumn newsletter, highlights of our activities and some essential tips for helping your child make brilliant progress.

 We're looking forward to a fantastic year of learning!